 Persuasion in Packaged Goods

-Packaged Goods Brand and Persuasion
+Packaged Goods, Brand and Persuasion

-Packaged Goods have a lot to teach us
+Packaged goods have a lot to teach us

-Identification, Notification, and Persuasion in Packaged Goods Know The Truth
+Identification, Notification, and Persuasion in packaged goods

 In the self-serving world of commercial advertising, the costs of advertising communication messages continue to skyrocket.

 The stakes are high because the cost of failure is high.
 Yet, the promised land of consumer product success remains illusive.
 How do you judge the effectiveness of the packaged goods brand communication?
-Advertising Association awards?
+Advertising association awards?
 Critical acclaim?
 Peer commentary?
 Employee reaction?
 Competitive reaction?

-While all of these may be important, the only true measure of success in packaged goods branding is sales.
+The only true measure of success in packaged goods branding is sales.

 It seems obvious to measure a consumer product’s ad campaign’s success by looking at sales increases.
 However, most major packaged goods advertisers settle for critical (creative) acclaim first.
 And, mediocre sales results, second.
-All because they have no accurate means of measuring sales increases due to advertising success.
+All because they have no accurate means of measuring sales increases that are due to advertising success.

 Here is why.
 Let’s talk about the three critical elements of successful packaged goods products advertising.
 Both of which ad agencies and marketing departments already do very well.
 Let’s grade each element as we go.
-(Read our market study on packaged consumer goods here)
+(Read our market study on packaged consumer goods here.)